sussjb99/PUDIS-2.0/README.md

 - **File Integrity Testing (Bit‑Rot Detection)**
 - **Surface Analysis Testing (Performance & Stability Scans)**

-This suite is designed to work with USB flash drives and portable exteranal HDDs/SSD devices.
+This suite is designed to work with USB flash drives and portable external HDDs/SSD devices.

 This software is designed to be small in size and should be installed and run directly from the external storage devices.

-This software was written in C++
+This software was written in C++.

 ---

 ## 🛡️ Security & Integrity

+### ⚠️ Windows SmartScreen Warning (Important)

+Because PUDIS is an independent open‑source project and does **not yet have a commercial code‑signing certificate**, Windows may show the following message when you run `PUDIS.exe`:

+> **“Microsoft Defender SmartScreen prevented an unrecognized app from starting.”**
+> **Publisher: Unknown**

+This is expected behavior for unsigned open‑source applications.

+To run the program safely:

+1. Click **More info**
+2. Click **Run anyway**

+You may verify the authenticity of the executable using the SHA‑256 hashes listed in `manifest.md`.

+A trusted code‑signing certificate is planned once project funding allows, which will eliminate this warning in future releases.

+---

+### Permissions

-- To retrieve health data from USB devices that support SMART health technology, requires elevated administrator permissions.
-However, Standard USB flash drives do not provide SMART data, so they do not require elevated permissions.
+- Retrieving SMART health data from USB devices requires elevated administrator permissions.
+  Standard USB flash drives do not provide SMART data and therefore do not require elevation.
-- This applications permission requirements are controlled through the config.ini setting and can be adjusted to meet the specific requirements of your individual storaage devices.
+- Permission requirements are controlled through the `config.ini` file:

 ```
 config.ini